MokitaNetwork/aetool/contrib/issue-stake-liquify/readme.md

 ```

 `distribution` - the delegation distribution strategy. either `"equal"` or `"custom"` (see below).
-`base_amount` - the amount in ukava of each delegation
+`base_amount` - the amount in uaeth of each delegation

 When no `delegations` object is defined, it will use an `"equal"` distribution with a `base_amount` set to the `DEFAULT_BASE_AMOUNT` environment variable (which falls back to 1,000 AETH if undefined).